sparkflows/sparkflows-docs/docs/faq.rst

 ``When running on a Spark cluster how does Sparkflows submit the spark jobs?``

 Sparkflows uses spark-submit to submit the Spark jobs to the cluster.
-Hence it is important that spark-submit work from the maching on which Sparkflows is installed.
+Hence it is important that spark-submit work from the machine on which Sparkflows is installed.